RosarioAleCali/QtExamples/EasyPaint/README.md

 # EasyPaint

-Easy Paint is a really simple paint program.
+EasyPaint is a really simple paint program.
 The Program allows the user to draw simple lines.
 Users can also change the brush size (2x, 5x, and 10x) and/or the brush color.

 One of the most cool features of this program is the ability to **save** the drawings in a **.PNG** or **.JPEG** file format.